What are logistics?

 What are freight forwarders and other intermediaries and how can they help my business?

 Freight forwarders and other intermediaries can significantly reduce the required work for an international transaction.
 Types of intermediaries include:

-- Customs brokers and clearing agents: These are specialists on customs rules and procedures.
+- Customs brokers and clearing agents: These are specialists in customs rules and procedures.
 They can help ensure import documents are correct and may assist with forwarding arrangements.
-To find a licensed customs broker, a first step is to search the national customs agency where the import will take place, as they frequently list registered brokers that can be contacted.
+To find a licensed customs broker, the first step is to search the national customs agency where the import will take place, as they frequently list registered brokers that can be contacted.

 - Freight brokers: They match shipments with land transportation, helping you find a way to get a delivery to its destination on schedule, usually by truck or rail.

 - Ship brokers: They match ship owners with importers or exporters that want to charter a vessel to transport their product.